Sorinace/php-hackathon-2021/README.md

 In this section, please let us know what is your opinion about this experience and how we can improve it:

 1. Have you ever been involved in a similar experience?
 If so, how was this one different?
+- no
 2. Do you think this type of selection process is suitable for you?
+- maybe, is not my dear one
 3. What's your opinion about the complexity of the requirements?
+- fair enough
 4. What did you enjoy the most?
+-
 5. What was the most challenging part of this anti hackathon?
+- I didn't know the PHP frameworks, and was the bigest mistake
 6. Do you think the time limit was suitable for the requirements?
+- not for "clean code", anyway for the JUNIOR is to much
 7. Did you find the resources you were sent on your email useful?
+- yes
 8. Is there anything you would like to improve to your current implementation?
+-
 9. What would you change regarding this anti hackathon?